“Live your beliefs and you can turn the world around.” -Henry David Thoreau

 #4.
 We believe…sexual violence impacts each person uniquely and requires a wide range of healing resources.

 When it comes to trauma recovery, a healing practice that uplifts one survivor may destabilize another.
 Survivors are not a monolith – we are people of all genders, races, socioeconomic backgrounds, sexualities, abilities, ages and creeds.
 Just like our lifestyles vary, as well as our self-care practices and our personal passions – the practices that bring about healing are specific to who we are and our lived experiences.
 We all have our own vulnerabilities and our strengths which can influence the kinds of care that we feel drawn to.
 Survivors may struggle with the impacts of the trauma on their physical body, their capacity to find mental clarity, or they may grapple with their spirituality and faith.
 They may feel acute sensitivity in any one of these realms, or experience a sense of loss throughout their whole being.
 Our care reaches beyond conventional responses in order to fully meet the body, mind and soul needs of a diverse population.
-We recognize the scope of trauma on a person’s whole life: their relationships, work, sleep, sexuality, body, and mental health and we have built a collective of healing artists who deliver 30+ different healing modalities.
-We are conducting research to understand how alternative healing practices can transform survivors’ lives and how we can make them more accessible and meaningful.
-As life’s ongoing phases may stir trauma residue, what is most effective for our healing at any stage may change.
-We deserve a variety of channels through which we can continue building resilience.
+We recognize the scope of trauma on a person’s whole life: their relationships, work, sleep, sexuality, body and mental health and we have built a collective of healing artists who deliver 30+ different healing modalities.
+We are conducting research to understand how alternative healing practices can transform survivors’ lives and how we can make them more accessible and meaningful across the lifespan.
+As life’s ongoing phases may stir trauma residue, what is most effective for our healing at any stage may change and we deserve a variety of channels through which we can continue building resilience.

 #5.
 We believe…ensuring survivors’ access to trauma-informed, holistic healing is integral to ending sexual violence.